pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-huggingface-llm-aws-sagemaker-python/index.md

 ## Conclusion

-To recap, in a few commands, we created a new Pulumi Python project from a ready-to-roll template, deployed an LLM endpoint on Amazon SageMaker, and tested it with a short Python script to generate a response from our model!
+To recap, in a few commands, we created a new Pulumi Python project from a ready-to-roll template, deployed an LLM endpoint on Amazon Sagemaker, and tested it with a short Python script to generate a response from our model!

-AI and ML is becoming more of a necessity every day.
-It may appear daunting or out of reach at first glance, but with the power of IaC written in Pulumi Python programs, getting started has never been easier.
+AI and ML is rapidly becoming a necessity with every new day.
+It may appear daunting or out of reach at first glance, but with the power of IaC written as Pulumi Python programs, getting started has never been easier.

 If you followed along then tell us how it worked out for you!
-We would love to know what you are looking forward to, or if you have ideas for future installments of the Pulumi Python + MLOps series!
+We would love to know what you are looking forward to, or if you have ideas for future installments of the Pulumi Python #MLOpsChallenge series!

 Join us on [Twitter](https://twitter.com/pulumicorp), and on the [Pulumi Community Slack](https://slack.pulumi.com) to decide what #MLOpsChallenge we take on next!